Kunle Remi: 2021

 The Prophetess, released on 2 April, follows Ajoke the prophetess and his Lagos-based OAP, Dipo, played by Remi.
-The pair get into some trouble when her remarks – which had been deemed true in the past and posted on social media – are misinterpreted and produce a frenzy over a football match in town.
 His first major film of the year was Gone.
 Initially screened at the Calgary Black Film Festival, it officially came out to the public on 16 July 2021.
-In his first Netflix film, the story details how a man's search for better in New York City was turned completely upside down.
-25 years later, he returns home only to find his family moved on without him.
-Although the actor plays a supporting role as a stockbroker, the film is considered one of the best in Nollywood for 2021.
+In his first Netflix film, he plays a supporting role as a stockbroker.
+The film is considered one of the best in Nollywood for 2021.
 Though his following role, as playboy turned lover Akinola ‘Owoblow’ Owolabi, would give him a run for his money.
 13 Letters show the backlash sleeping around can get you.
 Once all the women got together to shame his name, a public relations agent (PR) must help him fix himself.
-With co-star Bimbo Ademoye, his inevitable love interest, their chemistry, and the story's overall plot is a fan favorite.
-October was a busy month for the actor.
 The Nollywood crime thriller Hide and Seek, directed by Tolu Awobiyi and Adekunle-Bryan Oyetunde, follows Remi's lead role as James.
-He must protect the shady politician, deal with an obsessive girlfriend, and figure out the snitch and others’ hidden agendas.
-Nothing can fail; as long as he makes the right moves.
 Later that month April Showers was released.
-While a 40-year-old entrepreneur realizes she may be too late to begin a family, she decides to use a multi-millionaire son to help her.
 Currently out on Amazon Prime Video, the film sits at a 4.5/5 rating and was enjoyed by its audience.
 His first Christmas film, A Naija Christmas by Kunle Afolayan, was released on 16 December and was Remi's first official leading role in a Netflix original film.
-The actor plays Ugo, one of three brothers who have been sent into a competition by their mother's wish.
+He plays Ugo, one of three brothers who have been sent into a competition by their mother's wish.
 Who can find a wife first?